-- Don't shout.
-Speak in a normal, clear voice. - Look directly at the child when you speak to him. - Don't repeat yourself.
-If the child does't understand what you said, find another way to say it. - Don't give up.
+- When possible, talk in a quiet place without distractions.
+Get the child's full attention. - Don't shout.
+Speak clearly, as loud as you usually speak to someone. - Look directly at the child when you speak to him. - Don't repeat yourself.
+If the child does not understand, say it another way. - Don't give up.
 Keep trying until the child understands you.
-Otherwise, he will feel like he has failed, not you. - Try to find a quiet place to talk without distractions.
-Get the child's full attention.
+Otherwise, he will feel like he has failed, not you.

-Note: Some children who hear perfectly well do not develop the ability to speak.
-Some children with cerebral palsy do not control their mouth or tongue movement well enough to speak.
-Other children are mentally slow and may be very late in learning to speak, or never learn.
-Other children are intelligent in many ways, but for some reason cannot speak.
+Note: Some children without any hearing loss do not develop the ability to speak.
+A child with cerebral palsy may not control their mouth or tongue movement well enough to speak.
+Other children have cognitive delay and are late in learning to speak, or never learn.
+Other children for some unknown reason cannot speak.
 For all of these children, we need to look for ways to help them communicate as best they can.
+Even though these children do not have hearing loss, learning sign language or gestures could be helpful for their ability to communicate.